ent/ent/doc/website/blog/2021-07-01-automatic-graphql-filter-generation.md

 ### Filter Specification

-As mentioned above, with the new GraphQL filter types, you can express the same Ent filters you use in Go.
+As mentioned above, with the new GraphQL filter types, you can express the same Ent filters you use in your Go code.

 #### Conjunction, disjunction and negation